shubhe25p/lammps/README.md

     cd lammps
     git checkout 7d5fc356fe
 ```
+Kokkos version 3.6.1 is used in this lammps version (https://github.com/lammps/lammps/releases/tag/stable_23Jun2022_update1)

 ## 1.2 Configuring the LAMMPS build system
 LAMMPS uses the CMake tool to configure the build system and generate the makefiles.